 Unique selling point: Blue Crate specializes in personalized gifts.
 There is still the potential for this in dropshipping, you just need to get products sent from your supplier to a printing or packaging company before they arrive at your customer.

-Great following: Their young audience can, and do, keep up to date with the latest products through Blue Crate’s great integration of Facebook and Pinterest.
+Great following: Their young audience can, and does, keep up to date with the latest products through Blue Crate’s great integration of Facebook and Pinterest.

 Good organic traffic: Colourful design and funky shapes really help Blue Crate to stand out.
 Since April this year, they start to update blogs, and the keywords and SEO have gradually paid off, receiving 5.9K organic search traffic in total up to now.